 The right approach for most women who lift:

-• Build grip strength separately with dedicated work like farmer carries, dead hangs, and wrist curls
+- Build grip strength separately with dedicated work like farmer carries, dead hangs, and wrist curls.

-The Practical Comparison: Which Should You Buy First?
+Which Should You Buy First?

-• Moderate pulls, cable rows, lat pulldowns: Liquid chalk alone or straps depending on rep range
+- Moderate pulls, cable rows, lat pulldowns: liquid chalk alone, or straps depending on rep range.

-• Olympic movements: No straps, train natural grip with chalk if available
+- Olympic movements: no straps, train natural grip with chalk if available.

 FAQ: Lifting Straps vs. Gloves for Women